 - Into the cooled butter, whisk together milk, applesauce, and egg.

 - Add milk mixture to oat mixture and stir well.
 Stir in fruit.

-- Pour mixture into an 8-inch square baking dish and bake for 20 min.
+- Pour mixture into an 8-inch square baking dish (or similar) and bake for 20 min.

 - Serve warm.

 For an extra pretty presentation, sprinkle fresh fruit and colorful seeds (and cacao nibs) on top of the mixture before baking.